Investigating the dynamical models of cosmology with recent observations and upcoming gravitational-wave data: Acknowledgments

 It's remarkable that the mock GW siren sample can notably improve the precision on constraining $H_0$, and also be helpful in breaking the parameter degeneracies existing in the constraints from the SNe+BAO+CMB sample.
 In view of the above mentioned facts, it is promising that the future GW data will play a crucial role in estimating cosmological parameters.

-\section{acknowledgments}
+\section{Acknowledgments}

+We would like to thank Minghui Du for supplying the mock catalog of BNS-SGRB GW events and also for some helpful suggestions on the use of the mock sample.
 This work has been supported by the National Natural Science Foundation of China (Nos.
-11988101, 12021003, 12033008, 11633001, 11920101003, 11703034, 11773032, 11573031, ), the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB23000000), the Interdiscipline Research Funds of Beijing Normal University, and the K. C. Wong Education Foundation.
+11988101, 12021003, 12033008, 11633001, 11920101003, 11703034, 11773032 and 11573031), the Strategic Priority Research Program of the Chinese Academy of Sciences (No. XDB23000000), the Interdiscipline Research Funds of Beijing Normal University, and the K. C. Wong Education Foundation.